Starboard to AOL: Patent sale not enough

-(Reuters) - Activist hedge fund Starboard Value, dissatisfied with AOL’s $1 billion deal to sell the majority of patents to Microsoft Corp (MSFT.O), has filed with U.S. regulators for the nomination of three of its candidates to the board of the Internet firm.
+April 10 (Reuters) - Starboard Value is not satisfied with AOL’s $1 billion deal to sell the majority of patents to Microsoft Corp and plans to press forward with its slate of nominees for the company’s board, the activist investment fund said.

-In a letter to the AOL Inc AOL.N board released on Tuesday, Starboard said that while it was pleased with the patent sale, it did not address “serious concerns” with the “poor operating performance” at AOL.
+In a letter to the AOL Inc board released on Tuesday, Starboard said that while it was pleased with the patent sale, it did not address “serious concerns” with AOL’s “poor operating performance.”

-Starboard Value said in February it intended to nominate five members to AOL’s board.
-Its potential nominees were Ronald Epstein, CEO of Epicenter IP Group; Steven Fink, former CEO of Larry Ellison’s investments; Dennis Miller, a strategic adviser to Lionsgate; Jeffrey Smith, CEO of Starboard Value; and James Warner, principal of Third Floor Enterprises, an advisory firm specializing in digital marketing and media.

 Starboard, which with a 5.3 percent stake in the Internet company is one of its largest shareholders, has been agitating for a shakeup.
 One of the paths it wanted AOL to pursue was an auction of its patents.